Insulin Resistance Guide — Part 2

 Why it matters: in insulin resistant states, evidence suggests the kidney can reabsorb more glucose (a higher threshold), meaning hyperglycaemia persists longer and insulin has to do more work to bring glucose down.

 Clinical note: this is where SGLT2 inhibitors act — but in T1D the DKA risk means they require exceptional care, education, and ketone awareness.
+This is worth discussing with your diabetes care team.

 What it is: insulin acts in the brain (especially the hypothalamus) as a signal of energy abundance.
 It contributes to satiety and helps regulate appetite, reward, and autonomic output.